 CSIM, by its nature, requires a compiler and development libraries.
 Although Unix/Linux PC's tend to contain all necessary functions, Microsoft systems tend to lack development tools.
-Fortunately they can be added without additional costs from the Cygwin libraries.
+Fortunately, one option is to add them without additional costs from the Cygwin libraries.
+(Other options also exist.)

-To install CSIM on a Microsoft Windows PC under Cygwin, you must have Cygwin installed and you must be in a Cygwin or an Xterm window.
+To install CSIM under Cygwin on a Microsoft Windows PC, you must have Cygwin installed and you must be in a Cygwin or an Xterm window.
 Cygwin is a freely available package of libraries that bring powerful development capabilities to MS-windows.
-You can burn your own installation CD from cygwin_cd.iso [725-MB] (right-click to save-as).
-(Note that this file is a complete CD-rom image.
+We can send you a DVD of a known-good copy of Cygwin, or you can burn your own installation DVD from cygwin_1.7.iso [1.9-GB] (right-click to save-as).
+(Note that this file is a complete DVD image.
 You need to burn it as an ISO image; not just a data-disk containing containing the iso file.)
 Then CAREFULLY follow Cygwin installation procedure directly below.
 For other options, see Other Advanced Cygwin Options.

 Cygwin installation is straightforward.
 It is driven by the installation manager, which you open first.
 It enables you to control which packages you download and install.
 We recommend installing ALL cygwin packages, which requires about 1.9 GB free space.